Hurricane Season | Hannah Modigh

 Modigh spent her childhood in India and the Swedish countryside.
 She was educated at the Nordic School of Photography and the Royal Institute of Art, Stockholm.

-Her work sits in a socially engaged and autobiographical documentary tradition, with recurring themes of heritage, memory and time.
+Her work sits in a socially engaged and autobiographical documentary tradition, with recurring themes of heritage, memory, and time.
 She works with analogue film and photographic installations.

-Modigh’s work has been shown in numerous exhibitions in Europe and the United States, including at Deichtorhallen, Hamburg (2012); Landskrona Photo Festival, Sweden (2013); Münchner Stadtmuseum, Munich (2013); Sune Jonsson Centrum för Dokumentärfotografi, Umeå, Sweden (2018); DIPE (Dali International Photography Exhibition), Yunnan, China (2019); Gallery of Photography, Dublin (2020); House of Culture, Stockholm (2022) and Les Rencontres d’Arles, France (2023).
+Modigh’s work has been shown in numerous exhibitions internationally, including at Deichtorhallen, Hamburg (2012); Landskrona Photo Festival, Sweden (2013); Münchner Stadtmuseum, Munich (2013); Sune Jonsson Centrum för Dokumentärfotografi, Umeå, Sweden (2018); DIPE (Dali International Photography Exhibition), Yunnan, China (2019); Gallery of Photography, Dublin (2020); House of Culture, Stockholm (2022); and Les Rencontres d’Arles, France (2023).